sgraciaguzman/notebook-setup/README.md

 install jupyter lab git
 Follow prompt for additional terminal commands

-## How to make utilize git extension within jupyter lab
+## How to utilize git extension within JupyterLab
-After installation you should see a new git logo tab on the left hand side of the jupyter lab interface.
+After installation you should see a new git logo tab on the left hand side of the JupyterLab interface.

 Clicking this should show three options: